Project contact information

 - 25-year Power Purchase Agreement (PPA)

-- Includes decommissioning and return of Project area to its existing condition (or comparable) at end of lifespan
+- Decommissioning and return of Project area to its existing condition (or comparable) at end of the lifespan

 Throughout the process, AES has and will continue to engage and listen carefully to community feedback on the Project.
 Specific issues identified by the community thus far are actively being addressed and we continue to seek input to ensure we are responsibly examining concerns.